 Here are just a few reasons to pursue an MA degree at UT Austin:

-- You will be able to complete the MA Economics degree in 10 months (July through May).
+- You can complete the MA Economics degree in as little as 10 months (July through May).

 - An undergraduate degree in Economics is not required.
 A strong quantitative background, along with some exposure to economics courses, is expected.

 - You will have the opportunity to study and interact with the Department’s world-class faculty.

 - There is no better city than Austin to live while pursuing graduate studies.